NeuroTechX/ntx_slack_archive/cloudbrain.md

  >I pointed him to CloudBrain as being a potential solution for him (sounded like he was more of a sound designer/hacker than a backend dev)

+7/28/2017 3:11 PM

+ **dano** :

+ >Is anyone working on this right now?
+I'd love to get a roadmap so that if we find any interested devs in Toronto we can point them to the project to contribute